wizofwor/C64-Notes/Memory-Map.md

 #C64 Memory Map

 Default memory map of Commodore 64 priorites BASIC usage.
 However it is highly configarable for specific purposes.
 It is possible to cancel unnecassary ROM fields and reach underlying RAM.
+To do this one should manupulate first three bits of adress $0001

 |  ADRESS 	| C64 Memory Map      |VIC Banks | $0001
 |-----------|---------------------|----------|------